Six Flags Entertainment Corporation (FUN) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-BENSALEM, Pa, Nov.
-25, 2025 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Six Flags Entertainment Corporation ("Six Flags" or the "Company") (NYSE: FUN).
+LOS ANGELES, Dec.
+2, 2025 /PRNewswire/ -- Glancy Prongay & Murray LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against Six Flags Entertainment Corporation ("Six Flags" or the "Company") (NYSE: FUN).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN SIX FLAGS ENTERTAINMENT CORPORATION (FUN), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE JANUARY 5, 2026 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+IF YOU SUFFERED A LOSS ON YOUR SIX FLAGS INVESTMENTS, CLICK HERE BEFORE JANUARY 5, 2026 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE SECURITIES FRAUD LAWSUIT

 What Is The Lawsuit About?